seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 **MARINA**
 / Sir, I will use
-My utmost skill in his recovery.
+My utmost skill in his recovery, Provided
+That none but I and my companion maid
+Be suffer'd to come near him. /

 **LYSIMACHUS**
-Come, let us leave her;
+/ Come, let us leave her;
 And the gods make her prosperous!

 *MARINA sings*